atomictech/aurelia-collection/README.md

 aurelia.use
    /* Your other plugins and init code */ .plugin('aurelia-collection', config => {
-    // will handle object literals with a provided Service class instance,
+    // will handle object literals with a provided Collection class instance,
-    // that use '/api/SomeBasic/' as API default route. config.registerService('SomeBasic');
+    // that use '/api/SomeBasic/' as API default route. config.registerCollection('SomeBasic');
    });
 ```